fsce1/Energy/AC1 Informing Ideas.md

 # Response to Brief
 The Brief has asked me for a digital animation, game or experience that promotes energy conservation and the awareness of energy consumption.
 It is for all/any ages, and must be completed in a game engine such as Unity or Unreal.
 While I have experience in both Unity and Unreal, I will be using Unity 3D for this project, as I personally prefer C#, as opposed to Unreal's Blueprint system or C++.
 It also provides a lot more tools for lo-poly models as it has a lot more downloadable packs on the Unity Asset Store.
 My initial idea was a tycoon/builder game which encourages learning statistics and facts about green energy solutions such as wind turbines, and needs strategic thinking to place energy sources in the correct position.
+This will allow my game to satisfy older demographics, as it requires strategic thinking and tactics.
 # E.ON Research
 ## Facts about climate change
 - https://climate-change.data.gov.uk/